AntoineDao/lbt-dragonfly-tutorial/Readme.md

 date: '2018-03-27'
 featuredImage: 'https://images.unsplash.com/photo-1511974035430-5de47d3b95da'
 excerpt: >-
   This tutorial series will cover the use of ladybug-tools Dragonfly library in a native python ecosystem (no grasshopper required).
-It should serve as a good basis to better understand the Urban Heat Island effect as well as get used to the Butterfly API.
+It should serve as a good basis to better understand the Urban Heat Island effect as well as get used to the Dragonfly API.
 ---

 # Dragonfly Tutorial Series